 Google lowered its salaries in North Carolina.
-Now workers are protesting
+Now workers are protesting.

 That employee and another one stressed that they liked working at Google and felt the company paid them well, but they wanted to make sure the firm was treating all of its workers fairly.

-“We want to see this office succeed and we want this office to become a very diverse office, we just want it to be a successful and diverse office where people are making as much as their peers,” the employee said.
+“We want to see this office succeed, and we want this office to become a very diverse office.
+We just want it to be a successful and diverse office where people are making as much as their peers,” the employee said.

 ‘We’re still behind’: Public HBCUs see record investments, but still contend with legacy of state-sponsored discrimination